knopsl/NoiseBells/README.md

 Aside from a few component value changes, notably a larger capacitor allowing longer decay times, there are a couple of significant modifications to Williams's design:

-* The 2-diode "VCA" has been replaced by a 4066 analog switch "VCA" as discussed in the articles' comments and at [http://files.electro-music.com/forum/viewtopic.php?highlight=diode+vca&t=23960](http://files.electro-music.com/forum/viewtopic.php?highlight=diode+vca&t=23960).
+* The 2-diode "VCA" has been replaced by a 4066 analog switch "VCA" as discussed in the article's comments and at [http://files.electro-music.com/forum/viewtopic.php?highlight=diode+vca&t=23960](http://files.electro-music.com/forum/viewtopic.php?highlight=diode+vca&t=23960).
 * A switch has been added to bypass the EG/VCA section, sending the output of the final XOR straight to the output buffer.
 This allows using the module for noisy drones.

 Pots are used for variable oscillator frequencies and amplitude envelope decay rates.
+Trigger B input is normalled to Trigger A.

 For BOM, schematics, and PCB layout see the [Docs](Docs) folder.
 The build should be entirely straightforward except, on the first run boards, for the issues mentioned below.
 Presumably any small signal NPN transistor can be substituted for the 2N3904, though I have not tested any others.